3.6.1. Rules for drawing places (organizations)

 You should not move the old item to the new address; leave a deletion request for it.

-You can only create Culture and recreation →Attractions items that are event memorials in the most well-known locations (and only if there is no memorial or plaque dedicated to that event listed under the Culture and recreation → Monument, sculpture type):
+You can only create items of the Culture and recreation → Attractions type if those are event memorials located in the most well-known places (and only if there is no memorial or plaque dedicated to that event listed under the Monument, sculpture type):

 Historical events that happened more than 40 years ago (for example, the Place where Yuri Gagarin landed).